 First things first: What is the difference between Community and Private Acupuncture?

-Private acupuncture, or one-on-one acupuncture is typically done in a home setting, a private clinic room or a hospital room.
+Private acupuncture or one-on-one acupuncture is typically done in a private clinic room, a home setting, or a hospital room.
 Treatments are done on a larger portion of the body than in community acupuncture because the privacy allows you to undress if needed.
-This usually only happens in cases where certain points on the hips, thighs, or certain parts of the chest and abdomen need to be reached.
+This usually only happens in cases where certain points on the hips, thighs, or parts of the chest and abdomen need to be reached.

 Community acupuncture is done in a communal space.
-Reverie Acupuncture practices out of Health Foundation Birth Center’s yoga studio.
+For instance, I practice my community acupuncture nights in the Health Foundations Birth Center yoga studio.
 I set up two chairs and a table depending on how many patients I’m expecting.
 There are still dim lights and soft music, but there’s the addition of being in a room with others who are relaxing.
-You can get into the rhythm very easily.
+You can get into a healing rhythm very easily.

 The type of appointment you are receiving is important because it answers the next question: